 This sassy fruit (lemons) also helps to prevent anemia, primarily by improving our absorption of iron from our food.
 Note: this also means that a good iron supplement, when needed, should include vitamin C for proper absorption.
-(Be sure to take iron under the care of a clinician as too much iron is toxic to our system.)
+Be sure to take iron under the care of a clinician as too much iron is toxic to our system.

 As much as the rest of our body loves lemons, our TEETH do not love them.
 If you’re drinking lemon juice regularly—such as lemon water or lemon/ginger tea—it’s best to do it through a straw, so you’re bypassing your teeth.
-Frequent exposure to acidic drinks and foods can cause erosion of tooth enamel.
+Frequent exposure to acidic drinks and foods can cause irreversible erosion of tooth enamel.
 Uncool, and best avoided.

 Part Two: Apple Cider Vinegar Health Benefits

 Apple cider vinegar (ACV) has enjoyed a great deal of attention in the health world in the last few decades.
 It’s not a new discovery though; ACV has been around for thousands of years and has been used to treat various health issues for a very long time.
-We’ll be taking the ACV tour in the next newsletter.
+We’ll be taking the ACV tour in the next blog.

 Part Three: Debunking Acid Reflux